Psychology and Sociology - Coopersmith Career Consulting

 This course provides a systematic study of learners, learning, and teaching and emphasizes cognitive, social and moral development while also focusing on educational diversity.
 Instruction also focuses on motivating students to learn, creating effective learning environments, and assessing student learning.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Education or Psychology (8/18).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Education or Psychology (8/18) (5/23 revalidation).

 Varies (self-study; self-paced).

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Psychology, Health Studies, Human Development, or Social Sciences (4/19).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Environmental Sociology (2/22).

 Varies (self-study; self-paced).

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Psychology, Health Studies, Human Development, or Social Sciences (4/19).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Psychology (5/21).